SURYASNAIR1/ISO-26262---Functional-Safety/README.md

 - Gives an idea on ISO, requirement for functional safety, scope of functional safety

-# 2nd Part: Managementof functional safety
+# 2nd Part: Management of functional safety
 - How to handle functional safety

 - At the organizational level what are the things that we need to do to ensure functional